iced-rs/iced/README.md

 [`stretch`] for flexbox-based layouting.
 It was later released as the main feature of [Coffee 0.3.0].

-After release, different folks asked if the GUI could be split into a standalone crate, and well...
+After release, different folks suggested me to split the new [`ui` module] into its own standalone crate, as it could potentially benefit other engines and applications.
+I thought it was a great idea, and after a bit of work...
 Iced is here!

 As an interesting note, Iced does not rely on reference counting and interior mutability.
 There is not a single `Rc`, `RefCell`, or similar used